josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_problem_of_the_female_heir.md

 ---

-## 🕯️ V. The Female Heir Often Becomes Hyper-Symbolic
+## 🕯️ The Female Heir Often Becomes Hyper-Symbolic

 Because the contradiction cannot be fully resolved, female heirs often become subjected to: